 DragonPoint once took over support for a software project (after the sole developer died), and figuring out which version of the code to use was a nightmare because there were so many versions of the application, source control was not used, and it was very difficult to identify the production version of the code.

-Other ways coding can sink a project include:
+Other ways to sink a custom software project include:

 - Getting the project 90% complete but never making it to 100%.
-Warning: if you keep hearing that your new software is 80-90% complete, you may need an intervention to get to 100%, because following the same process is not working.
+Warning: if you keep hearing that your new software is 80-90% complete, it’s time for an intervention!
+If your project is stuck at 90%, change processes to get to 100%.

 Click here for two more articles to help you have a successful software project: